c9s/bbgo/doc/strategy/supertrend.md

     - TP/SL by reversed linear regression signal.
 - `exits`
     - Exit methods to TP/SL
-    - `protectiveStopLoss`
+    - `roiStopLoss`
-        - Protective stop loss
+        - The stop loss percentage of the position ROI (currently the price change)
-        - `activationRatio`
-            - Ratio to activate the order
-        - `stopLossRatio`
+        - `percentage`
-            - Ratio to stop loss (or take profit)

 #### Examples